RonJeffries/musings/project.md

 The only way forward that I see for Joe Programmer is to learn how to work incrementally, and to use that ability to support his replying to estimation requests with proposed experiments.

-I think that's a hard row to sow.
+I think that's a hard row to hoe.
 I wish I had something better.
 Right now, I haven't.

 ## More Later ...